 It was my third visit to the patch since 2009.
 Check out my first visit here.
 Ed and Kathy Bures are still going strong and looking happy as ever providing such a wonderful experience for people in the community.
 The season is short and the berries are exceptional so go as soon as you can if you want one last taste of spring.
 I’m going to get myself a nice bowl of fresh strawberries from the kitchen right now.
 Tomorrow, I will make some jam or preserves and maybe some pancakes the morning after.

-I just remembered that we had a copy of this picture of Keith’s Granpa Jim in England.
-He use to own a strawberry patch!
+Take a look at this picture of Keith’s Grandpa Jim in England.
+He used to own a strawberry patch!

 This work is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.